 - Having a foundation degree will certainly further your quest for an account executive position, and a bachelor’s degree is even better—list these in your CV if you have them!

-- Even if you don’t have a university degree, you can still make an impact by listing relevant skills in your resume’s skills section.
+- Even if you don’t have a university degree, you can still make an impact by listing relevant skills in your CV’s skills section.
 Incorporating them into your work experience bullet points is also beneficial!
-Include any additional courses or training you’ve undertaken, too.
+Add any additional courses or training sessions you’ve undertaken, too.

 Why this CV works

 - The last person a hiring manager wants to call for a senior role is someone who’s still working things out.
-That’s why your assistant account executive CV must make it clear you’ve been in the field for a while and know how to handle it well.
+That’s why your assistant account executive CV must clearly show you’ve been in the industry for a while and know how to excel in it.

 Why this CV works

-- Writing your marketing account executive CV can be difficult.
+- Writing your marketing account executive CV can be challenging.
 How are you supposed to convey years of experience on a single page?

-- Our recommendation: write everything you want in the resume outline.
-Once you’ve written everything, rephrase your work experience bullet points so they start with action verbs (like “led,” “implemented,” “initiated,” and “calculated”).
+- Our recommendation: write everything you want in the CV outline.
+Once you’ve written everything, rephrase your work experience bullet points so they start with action verbs (like “led,” “implemented,” “managed,” and “calculated”).

 - Next, cut out unnecessary words (especially adjectives and adverbs).
 You might need to rewrite some things, but it’s worth it to create space!